Jeiwan/uniswapv3-book/content/docs/introduction/uniswap-v3.md

 Uniswap more diverse: it can now have pools configured for pairs with different volatility.
 This fixes the problem of Uniswap V2 we discussed above.

-The main difference between V2 and V3 is that, in V3, there are now **many curves**, not one.
-The curve we saw earlier can now be seen as the curve of *virtual reserves*, and there are now many similar curves for *real reserves*.
-The full price range (0 to infinity) is now split into many short ranges, each of which holds some amount of real reserves.
-And each of these ranges **is bound by start and end prices** chosen by liquidity providers.
+In a nutshell, Uniswap V3 is many small Uniswap V2s.
+The main difference between V2 and V3 is that, in V3, there are **many pools**, not one.
+Each of these smaller pools exists only within a certain *price range* and each of them has **finite reserves**–we'll call them *real reserves*.
+The entire price range (from 0 to infinity) is can be filled with these discrete pools, which provide liquidity within certain price ranges–this is the main feature of Uniswap V3.

-When looking at the curve, real reserves are amounts that bring the price (the price of X in terms of Y) to some points
-$a$ and $b$:
+[TODO: add illustration, compare liquidity distributions]

+To make a pool finite, we need to shift the curve to the bottom left so it crosses the $x$ and $y$ axes.
+The points where it crosses the axes will be equal to the reserves of the smaller pool:

+[TODO: add virtual reserves -> real reserves transition graph]

+The *virtual reserves* curve on this graph is what the pool would look like if it wasn't limited by a price range.
+The $a$ and $b$ points on the curve are prices–lower and upper bounds of the price range:

 [TODO: add curve with x_real, y_real]

 If we sell many X tokens, the price will drop and reach the point $a$.
 If we buy many tokens X, the price will grow and reach the point $b$.
-The range between $a$ and $b$ (including them) is one of the short ranges we can provide liquidity into in Uniswap V3.
-We can graph this range as the original curve transitioned in such a way that it touches the axes:
+The range between $a$ and $b$ (including them) is one of the price ranges we can provide liquidity into in Uniswap V3.

-[TODO: add virtual reserves -> real reserves transition graph]

-Thus making it limited by the axes.
-It's no longer infinite, and **the reserves of an asset can be emptied now**.
-But this is not a problem because this would happen only in one range and other ranges can still contain liquidity:

-[TODO: add illustration, compare liquidity distributions]

-This transitioned curve is the function:
+The transition of the curve is made through this formula:

 $$(x + \frac{L}{\sqrt{p_b}})(y + L \sqrt{p_a}) = L^2$$